empreinte-digitale/orejime/README.md

 + <script
 +   type="opt-in"
 +   data-type="application/javascript"
-+   data-name="google-maps"
++   data-purpose="google-maps"
 +   data-src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap"></script>
 ```

 ### Configuration

 You need to pass Orejime 🍪 a configuration object with, at the very least, `purposes` and `privacyPolicy` properties.
-Each purpose listed in `purposes` must itself have at least `name`, `title` and `cookies`.
+Each purpose listed in `purposes` must itself have at least `id`, `title` and `cookies`.

 <details open>
     <summary>Here is a fully-detailed annotated example of a configuration object:</summary>